 So we wanted to be the people that made that guide.
 The one that gave you all the information.
-The one that you're reading right this second, that is jam-packed of weight lifting tips for beginners, a comprehensive description of the benefits of lifting weights, and all that jazz.
+The one that you're reading right this second, that is jam-packed with weight lifting tips for beginners, a comprehensive description of the benefits of lifting weights, and all that jazz.
 Yeah, that guide.

 Let's get into it.